About Dawn-Elissa Fischer

 At SF State Since:

-Dawn-Elissa Fischer, also known as the “DEF Professor,” is an Associate Professor at San Francisco State University, where she teaches courses on black popular culture, information technology and virtual ethnography.
+Dawn-Elissa Fischer, also known as the “DEF Professor,” is a Professor at San Francisco State University, where she teaches courses on black popular culture, information technology and virtual ethnography.

 Prior to joining the faculty at SF State, Fischer traveled within and outside of the United States utilizing Hiphop as part of a social movement strategy.
 Fischer co-founded the National Hip Hop Political Convention (NHHPC) with Bakari Kitwana and many others in 2002, and the NHHPC held national political conventions in 2004, 2006 and 2008.

 The academic perspective from which Fischer writes is unique in that she has had the opportunity to experience Hiphop's heterogeneity as window to understanding racism and globalization.
 She has extended family members that have been professional and renowned artists, and her youth activism was inspired by Hiphop art.
 Fischer was part of a pioneering group of scholars to write dissertations on subjects that included Hiphop as part of their analytic interest.
 For Fischer, Hiphop is professional as well as personal and political.